Tes3awy/html-starter-kit/README.md

 > ## Update as of 18 Dec.
 2020

-Gulp 3 is outdated and is no longer maintained nor supported by Node.js 11.0.0 and above.
+Gulp 3 is outdated and is no longer maintained nor supported by Node.js 11.0.0 or later.

-Added `npm-shrinkwrap.json` file to make Gulp v3.9.1 compatible with Node.js v11.0.0 and above.
+Added `npm-shrinkwrap.json` file to make Gulp v3.9.1 compatible with Node.js v11.0.0 or later.

 After you run `npm install`, `npm-shrinkwrap.json` will be modified. **DON'T TOUCH IT**!